-Comps Semester (circle or ne) Spring Fall Year

-Name Date

-Specific topic areas

-→ Return signed for ıram Assistan ect Oral Comps Committee.
-It by third week of term. raduate Director.
+Comps Semester (circle or ne) Spring Fall Year Name Date Specific topic areas → Return signed for gram Assistan ect Oral Comps Committee. t by third week of term. raduate Director.

-·

 the comprehensive exam a filed in the department.
-Ac If Advisor is also Grad Com bers indicated by an astand their signatures mudditional names and signative Representative come of the Comprehend the Graduate Program ist appear on t natures may a for Biological i sive exam will Assistant. the present at the oral portion of the MA Comps Record, which will be ppear on the MA Comps Record.
-Anthropology, faculty must choose be reported to the Graduate School
+Ac If Advisor is also Grad Con bers indicated by an as and their signatures m dditional names and sig nmittee Representative come of the comprehe the Graduate Progran ust appear on ti gnatures may ap e for Biological A nsive exam will n Assistant. be present at the oral portion of ne MA Comps Record, which will be opear on the MA Comps Record.
+Anthropology, faculty must choose be reported to the Graduate School gram Assistant.
+Advisor: name S ignature Grad Comm.
+Rep: name S ignature (optional) Third orals exam committee member selected by faculty: name S ignature (optional) Advisory committeemember (if needed). name ignature Committee Approval: Graduate Directo r's signature

-Advisor:

-name 9 signature

-Grad Comm.
-Rep: name - - ! signature (optional)

-Third orals exam

-committee member selected by faculty: name signature (optional)

-Advisory committee member (if needed). name signature

-member (ii needed).
-Hame • signature

-Committee Approval: Graduate Director 's signature